NestroyMusoke/AI-RC-apps-research/README.md

 requirement is not enforced by TypeScript.
 The correct persistence data shape is not documented in types.
 These are invisible patterns that only exist in RC documentation and community knowledge.

-Gemini 3 gets approximately 80 percent of complex RC apps right without any RC context.
+Generally Gemini 3 gets about 80 percent of complex RC apps right without any RC context.
 The remaining 20 percent fails silently.

 ### Why This Matters

 This finding reframes the entire project.
-The RC Apps Generator extension is not about fixing compilation errors — Gemini 3 already handles those well.
-It is about encoding the invisible RC-specific patterns that sit between valid code and working code.
+The RC Apps Generator extension is not about fixing compilation errors ...
+Gemini 3 already handles those well.
+It is about ensuring encoding the invisible RC-specific patterns that sit between valid code and working code.
 That is a more precise and more valuable problem to solve.